English Afternoon Tea

 It's simple to create your own English afternoon tea.
 Whether you have a family occasion, a ladies afternoon or just friends in the garden, it's always a celebration.
 Keep food servings dainty and china pretty.
 Old mismatched china looks lovely!

 What you should serve?

 Finger sandwiches - thinly sliced white or brown bread (no crusts), fresh butter and plenty of filling.
-Queen Elizabeth takes afternoon tea every day and favors cucumber, ham, egg mayonnaise and smoked salmon.
+Queen Elizabeth takes afternoon tea at 4 pm every day and favors cucumber, ham, egg mayonnaise and smoked salmon.

 Freshly baked scones - try Mary Berry's recipe - served with clotted cream and preserves.
 Alternatively, you could serve fresh berries with cream or ice cream.